MadModsBattletech/BourbonVanillaEnhanced/README.md

 Use at your own risk.
 I am willing to help if problems arise but please keep in mind that i am one person alone and doing this in my free time.
 It's perfectly possible to drop this modpack onto a running game according to my tests.
 Saves made while this modpack was active will most likely break without it present.
+You can have more mods on top of this as to your liking, but please keep in mind that there could arise conflicts and balance problems.